volkandod/STM32F429/README.md

 # STM32F429
-codes for STM32F429 Discovery Board
+This repository is created for beginners.
+It includes basic codes for STM32F429 Discovery Board.